See also

 Hardware Requirements:

-A Qblox Cluster with one QRM connected in loopback mode (Output 1 → Input 1).
+A Qblox Cluster with one QRM connected in loopback (Output 1 → Input 1).

 Setup#